vsrinivas/fuchsia/docs/ledger/api_guide.md

 connections can run a transaction independently from the others.

 *** note
-*Watch and transactions*: As starting the transaction pins the state of the page, the client app won't receive any watch notifications when a transaction is in progress.
-Conversely, on a watched page, a `StartTransaction()` call will only return when the app finishes processing all pending change notification.
+*Watch and transactions*: As starting a transaction pins the state of the page visible on the particular page connection, the client app won't receive any watch notifications (for watchers registered on this page connection) while the transaction is in progress.

-This ensures the app knows the base state of the page when doing a transaction.
+Conversely, on a page connection with registered watchers, a `StartTransaction()` call will only return when the app finishes processing all pending change notification.
+This ensures the app knows the base state of the page when performing a transaction.
 ***

 ## Conflict resolution